 When the circuit returned to the calendar in 1983, it had been halved in length; though it still remains the longest circuit on the F1 calendar at 7km.
 The new layout retained the iconic sections of track – such as the uphill Raidillon and Eau Rouge, the Pouhon curve and the super fast Blanchimont corner.

 Spa has been ever-present on the F1 calendar since the redevelopment, aside from in 2003 and 2006, the latter due to the track undergoing a further €19 million renovation.
 The event is one of the best-attended of the season, with figures growing in recent years thanks to the rise of Max Verstappen.
-The circuit hosts many different forms of motorsport between April and October each year, including annually hosting the 6 Hours of Spa as a round of the World Endurance Championship each May.
+The circuit hosts many different forms of motorsport between April and October each year, including annually hosting the 6 Hours of Spa as a round of the World Endurance Championship and the 24 Hours of Spa.

 The Circuit de Spa-Francorchamps is located in rural Stavelot, around 150km south east of Belgium’s capital Brussels.